iter-tools/iter-tools/API.md

 **zipAll({ filler }, ...[sources](#sourceiterable))**
 **zipAll(...[sources](#sourceiterable))**

-ZipAll receives 2 or more iterables.
-It returns an iterable of entries, each of which contains one item from each of the input iterables.
-The iteration stops when the longest iterable is exausted.
-If an iterable is exhausted, it is returning undefined, or the value specified in the `filler` option.
-Note that filler cannot be specified as a positional argument.
+Defaults:

+- `filler`: `undefined`

+Consumes each `source` in `sources` in parallel, at each step yielding an array with one value from every `source`.
+Stops when the shortest source iterable is exausted.
+Where some `sources` are exhausted before all `sources` are exchausted, `filler` will be used in place of the missing values.

 ```js
 zipAll([1, 2], [3, 4], [5, 6, 7]); // [1, 3, 5], [2, 4, 6], [undefined, undefined, 7]